 - 4.17 Views change with the weather, the seasons and the rotation of crops.
 It is impossible to select individual views, it is the character of the whole landscape that is special and should be protected for future generations.
-The scale and location of new homes should be carefully considered to minimise any negative impact they would have on the character of the area and should respecting the way the parish has evolved over time. - 4.18 The key public views are identified in Figure 1.
+The scale and location of new homes should be carefully considered to minimise any negative impact they would have on the character of the area and should respecting the way the parish has evolved over time. - 4.18 The key public views are identified in Figure 1 and on Map 4: Key Public Views.